Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Desember 2024 05.27.06 UTC
+- WIB: Selasa, 17 Desember 2024 06.25.17 UTC
-- WITA: Selasa, 17 Desember 2024 06.27.06 UTC
+- WITA: Selasa, 17 Desember 2024 07.25.17 UTC
-- WIT: Selasa, 17 Desember 2024 07.27.06 UTC
+- WIT: Selasa, 17 Desember 2024 08.25.17 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: nature
+Kategori: friendship